Recent developments in mathematical aspects of relativistic fluids: New formulation of the relativistic Euler equations: null structures and regularity properties

 \begin{remark} We remind the reader that all our discussion of the problem of shocks focused on the case of more than one spatial dimension.
-In $1+1$ dimensions, the problem of shocks for the relativistic Euler equations and many other system is relatively well understood with the theory of systems of conservation laws, see the monographs \cite{Bressan-Book-2000,Serre-Book-1999-1,Serre-Book-2000-2,LeFloch-Book-2002,Groah-Smoller-Temple-Book-2007,Dafermos-Book-2005} and also the work \cite{Smoller-Temple-1993}.
-These results rely crucially on estimates for solutions in the space of functions of bounded variation (BV).
-Unfortunately, it was showed by Rauch \cite{Rauch-1986} that BV estimates are not true for most quasilinear systems of interest in more than one spatial dimension. \end{remark}
+In $1+1$ dimensions, the problem of shocks for the relativistic Euler equations and many other systems is relatively well understood with the theory of systems of conservation laws, see the Sect.~\ref{S:Shocks_1d}. \end{remark}